rust-lang/rfcs/text/0000-cfg-oneof.md

 ## An Example

 Using an existing implementation from [rust-rand-facade](https://github.com/ryankurte/rust-rand-facade/blob/master/src/lib.rs) expressing all possible combinations for a set of three exclusive features (`std`, `cortex_m`, and `os_rng`).
+This is a reasonably small example, it is worth noting that it is common for embedded crates to have [tens of exclusive features](https://github.com/stm32-rs/stm32f4xx-hal/blob/master/Cargo.toml#L67).

 Using existing predicates: